 So you have to make your visitors feel the pain of saying no.

 What are they losing by pressing the “no” button rather than the call to action button?

 ConversionXL does this well with their pop-up:

-You can either get the free ebook, or continue to suck at optimization.
+You can either get the free conversion optimization ebook, or click on “No I prefer to suck at optimization”.
 Which would you choose?

 Raphael Paulin-Daigle takes a similar approach:

 You can either get the videos to learn how to increase your conversions, or keep your low conversions.